jmbtutor/command-line-talk-2018-07/command-line-talk.md

 [meta osx]: http://osxdaily.com/2013/02/01/use-option-as-meta-key-in-mac-os-x-terminal/

+## Traversing directories

+Your shell has the concept of a working directory, which is what all relative paths are relative to.

+To view your current working directory, use the `pwd` command ("present working directory).

+    pwd

+To change your working directory, use the `cd` command ("change directory"). `cd` takes a path, either absolute or relative, which is what you want your working directory to be.
+For example, to change your working directory to the `mydir` directory:

+    cd mydir

+You can `cd` into directories multiple levels deep as well:

+    cd mydir/mysubdir/mysubsubdir

+The parent directory is denoted by `..`.

+    cd ..

+Simply doing `cd` with no arguments takes you to your home directory:

+    cd

+Your shell remembers the last directory you were in.
+You can `cd` there by passing `-`:

+    cd -

+If you want to remember more than that, you can make use of the directory stack, managed by the `pushd`, `popd` and `dirs` commands.
+The `pushd` command will push the current directory to the directory stack and change to the directory you specify.
+The `popd` command changes to the directory on the top of the stack and pops it off the stack.
+The `dirs` command will show you the contents of the stack, with the left-most directory being the top of the stack.

+    pushd ~
+    pwd
+    pushd /
+    pwd
+    dirs
+    popd
+    popd
+    pwd

 ## Running a command in multiple directories

 To run the same command in multiple directories, you can use a `for`